Mature Masculine

 The Chief's Challenges

 Isolation: Leadership is lonely.
 The Chief makes decisions others won't understand.
-He needs peers who hold him accountable without undermining his authority.
+He needs peers who hold him accountable without undermining authority.

 Burnout: His bias toward action can exhaust him.
 He must learn when to rest, delegate, and let others carry the load.